 It takes me a few days to realize why I don’t like the jeans.
 I feel like I’m wearing mom jeans.
 But I’m not a mom.
 And I’m convinced these are some sort of irregular version mimicking the original.
 Another Amazon #fail.

 So I do what any normal person would do.
 No, I don’t break up with Amazon?
 I still need jeans.

-"Surfing down the Amazon" originally appeared in the Katy Trail Weekly, where writer Rani Cher Monson is a humor columnist.
+"Surfing down the Amazon" originally appeared in the Katy Trail Weekly.